embeddedkafka/embedded-kafka/README.md

 ### Using streams

-* For most of the cases have your `Spec` extend the `EmbeddedKafkaStreamsWithSchemaRegistryAllInOne` trait.
+* For most of the cases have your class extend the `EmbeddedKafkaStreamsWithSchemaRegistryAllInOne` trait.
 This offers both streams management and easy creation of consumers for asserting resulting messages in output/sink topics.
-* If you only want to use the streams management without the test consumers just have the `Spec` extend the `EmbeddedKafkaStreamsWithSchemaRegistry` trait.
+* If you only want to use the streams management without the test consumers just have the class extend the `EmbeddedKafkaStreamsWithSchemaRegistry` trait.
 * Build your own `Topology` and use `runStreams` to test it.
 * Have a look at the [example test](schema-registry/src/test/scala/net/manub/embeddedkafka/schemaregistry/streams/ExampleKafkaStreamsSchemaRegistrySpec.scala).